 Program of Hope Homeless Ministry

 Program of Hope Homeless Ministry, housed at First Presbyterian Church, provides shelter vouchers, bus tokens, lunches, hygiene items, clothing, counseling, prayer, and worship each Wednesday.
-PW members volunteer each week as well as prepare and serve lunches two months of the year.
+PW members volunteer each week and also prepare and serve lunches two months of the year.